Trump, Clinton gear up for final showdown

 But Trump can't afford to replicate his performances in the first two debates, when he was diverted from his most potent attacks on trade and the economy, by traps laid by Clinton or her jabs at his personality and business record.

-Trump, down eight points in the latest CNN Poll of Polls, is almost out of time to launch what would be one of the most remarkable comebacks of modern times.
+Trump, down nine points in the latest CNN Poll of Polls, is almost out of time to launch what would be one of the most remarkable comebacks of modern times.

 "Nothing he does in 90 minutes is going to cause a dramatic impact and all of the polls are going to be tied again," said Kall, Director of Debate at the University of Michigan.
 "But the first step is to have a good debate -- and the media loves a comeback story."